 Eco Club is coordinated by the school Biology teacher Manana Zhamurashvili.
 Under her supervision, the club members manage green activities, such as growing trees and medicinal plants, creating awareness of biodiversity conservation and local environmental issues among the school children.
 The European School greenhouse is a place where club members water flowers, clean pots, observe plants’ growth and conduct interesting experiments.

 At the European School Art Studio, children’s drawing classes nurture your child with creativity, inspiration, and encouragement.
 Every child receives tailor-made, one-on-one art instruction from our highly skilled, professional artist Ana Mindiashvili, who is passionate about your child’s art education.
 In all of our children’s drawing classes, students learn a variety of artistic techniques combined with the freedom to authentically express themselves through art.
-Drawing techniques explored in our drawing classes for kids include shading, dimension, composition, portraiture, realism, abstraction, landscape drawing, and more!
+Drawing techniques explored in our drawing classes for kids include shading, dimensions, composition, portraiture, realism, abstraction, landscape drawing, and more!